Sorry, you need to enable JavaScript to visit this website.

 3. Encourage access to housing by young people who are disadvantaged or who are in dire poverty

-This aid is paid and supervised by the Caisse d'allocations familiales (family allowance fund) under certain resource conditions.
-There is no minimum age requirement to apply for this assistance.
+This aid is paid and supervised by the Family allowance fund (Caisse d'allocations familiales - CAF) under specific income conditions.
+No minimum age is require to apply for this aid.

 In 2021, the CAF paid a total national amount of 16-17 billion euros to approximately 6.5 million recipients.